SpeciesFileGroup/taxonworks/README.md

 License
 -------

-TaxonWorks is open source and is presently available under the [University of Illinois/NCSA Open Source License][16] and [see here][18].
+TaxonWorks is open source and is presently available under the [University of Illinois/NCSA Open Source License][16], read [more here][18].

 Funding
 -------